 Never Liked It Anyway

-With Never Liked It Anyway, you can sell all the gifts your old partner gave you to others and buy new stuff that you actually like.
-Some of the things you can find in the online store?
-Jewelry and clothing, of course, but also weird knickknacks like kitchen timers and home décor items.
+With Never Liked It Anyway, you can sell all the gifts your old partner gave you and buy new items to treat yourself.

 I Do Now I Don't

 I Do Now I Don't is the more serious version of Never Liked It Anyway.
 Instead of selling your old unwanted gifts, I Do Now I Don't is there for you when your wedding gets called off or you get divorced and you need to sell your engagement ring, wedding band and other expensive pieces of jewelry.

 The business operates on the concept that jewelers often markup diamonds by 200 to 300 percent, and when you try to sell your pieces back they offer you much less than what you paid.
 Another alternative, pawn shops, will probably offer you only 10 percent of what your items are worth, according to the I Do Now I Don't website.

 The company boasts that sellers can earn up to two times more for their diamond jewelry using their marketplace.
 And while nobody wants to be left at the altar, getting more of your money back does soften the blow a little.